nicholaschiasson/mir/README.md

 # mir

-Tool to mirror a user's entire GitLab group hierarchy locally with the option to all projects.
+Tool to mirror a user's entire GitLab group hierarchy locally with the option to clone all projects.